 When it comes to stocks, the payout process is straight forward.
 You buy the stock and the company pays out a certain percentage of its earnings to shareholders.
 You can then either take the cheque or reinvest those dollars.

 But what happens to dividends paid into a mutual fund?
 The process is somewhat different – mutual fund payouts are called distributions for one.
-We spoke to Andy Beer, Manager, Product Utilization at Investors Group, for more dividend details.
+We spoke to Nathalie Godbout, Vice-President Consulting and Support IG Investments, for more dividend details.